Celebrating Our First Conference

 On July 12th, we hosted our first conference, Ending Age-Related Diseases: Investment Prospects & Advances in Research, at the Frederick P. Rose Auditorium, which is part of the Cooper Union campus in New York City.
 We are delighted to announce that the conference was a huge success with 160 attendees, a wide variety of speakers from both research and business, and some great discussion panels.

 The goal of this conference was to promote multidisciplinary collaboration in order to foster the development of next-generation drugs and therapies that directly target the processes of aging and thus have the potential to prevent and cure age-related diseases.
 Our President Keith Comito was on hand to open the conference with an inspiring talk about why aging research is so important.
+We recorded the entire conference for you to enjoy and you can find more videos of the event on our NYC 2018 Videos page.

 IN THE HEART OF NEW YORK CITY